prototypefund/Digital_Bargeld-docs/anastasis.rst

 Verification
 ^^^^^^^^^^^^

-For users to authorize **policy** operations we need an EdDSA key pair.
-As we cannot assure that the corresponding private key is truly secret, such policy operations must never be destructive: Should an adversary learn the private key, they could access (and with the kdf_id decrypt) the user's policy (but not the core secret), or upload a new version of the policy (but not delete an existing version).
+For users to authorize "policy" operations we need an EdDSA key pair.
+As we cannot assure that the corresponding private key is truly secret, such policy operations must never be destructive: Should an adversary learn the private key, they could access (and with the kdf_id decrypt) the user's policy (but not the core secret), or upload a new version of the **encrypted recovery document** (but not delete an existing version).

-For the generation of the private key we use the kdf_id as the entropy source, hash it to derive a base secret which will then be processed to fit the requirements for EdDSA private keys.
+For the generation of the private key we use the **kdf_id** as the entropy source, hash it to derive a base secret which will then be processed to fit the requirements for EdDSA private keys.
 From the private key we can then generate the corresponding public key.
-Here, "ver" is used as a salt for the HKDF to ensure that the result differs from other cases where we hash kdf_id.
+Here, "ver" is used as a salt for the HKDF to ensure that the result differs from other cases where we hash **kdf_id**.

 .. code-block:: tsref